 Accelerate Invoice Processing With Automation

 If you think your AP process is costing you more than it should, you’re probably right.
 As a business grows, manually processing vendor invoices can drag down the entire workflow and increase associated costs.
 Automation changes the game.
 NetSuite Accounts Payable speeds the entire AP process by automating all steps involved in processing and paying an invoice, including automating journal entries and handling approvals.
-The software also includes configurable dashboards that display key performance indicators — such as invoice aging, invoices in-process and payment in transit — as well as an integrated vendor database that contains all the information needed to make payments.
+The software also includes configurable dashboards that display KPIs—such as invoice aging, invoices in-process, and payment in transit—as well as an integrated vendor database that contains all the information needed to make payments.
 These capabilities, and more, can help a company better manage its cash flow and grow.

-The amount listed on a vendor invoice doesn’t represent a business’s actual expense, but rather the expense associated with necessary accounting processes.
-It’s only after adding in the time and cost of processing the invoice manually does the true amount emerge.
+The amount listed on a vendor invoice doesn’t represent a business’s actual expense but rather the expense associated with necessary accounting processes.
+It’s only after adding in the time and cost of manually processing that the true amount emerges.
 Invoice automation slashes most of that hidden cost by taking over the accounts payable workflow, which begins the moment a business receives a vendor invoice, winds its way through verification and approval, and culminates in payment.
-Fraudulent invoices are more likely to be flagged, cash flow can be better managed and accounting staff is freed to focus on more valuable work.
+Fraudulent invoices are more likely to be flagged, cash flow can be better managed, and accounting staff is freed to focus on more valuable work.
 Using robust AP automation software, manual, error-prone processes become a thing of the past.

 #1 Cloud